sustech-cs304/team-project-25spring-88/final-report-88.md

 # Depolyment

-The project is built using Unity’s WebGL platform and deployed on , allowing users to easily access and play the game directly through a web browser without the need for any installation.
+The project is built using Unity’s WebGL platform and deployed on [Unity Play](https://play.unity.com/en/games/c5673d05-d1a8-4303-a22a-406a40222038/sustech-car-racing), allowing users to easily access and play the game directly through a web browser without the need for any installation.
 This ensures fast and universal access across most modern devices.

 In addition to WebGL deployment, the Unity engine also supports building native executable files for a variety of platforms and system architectures, including Windows, macOS, Android, and iOS.
 This flexibility allows the project to be distributed in multiple formats depending on user needs or deployment environments.